OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

 ### Rollup configuration parameters

 In this section, we'll provide detailed explanations of the various chain configuration parameters used in the deployment of Orbit chains.
-Understanding these parameters is critical to customizing your Orbit chain to suit your needs.

 | Parameter             | Description                                                                                                                                                                                                                                                                                                           |